 With over 70 races having been held at the course dating back to 1925, the course itself is set in the forests of Francorchamps, a normally quiet part of Belgium that bursts into life over the Formula 1 weekend.
-It really is one of the must see races on the Formula 1 calendar, where fans can enjoy both the high speed action of corners such as Eau Rouge, Raidillon and Blanchimont along with the low speed skill required to successfully navigate the slower corners such as Les Combes, Malmedy and La Source as well as the famous Bus Stop chicane before the start/finish line.
+It really is one of the must see races on the Formula 1 calendar, where fans can enjoy both the high speed action of corners such as Eau Rouge, Raidillon and Blanchimont along with the low speed skill required to successfully navigate the slower corners such as Les Combes, Malmedy and La Source.

 Rent an American Motorhome or RV for the Belgian Grand Prix

 Don’t fancy fighting your way in and out of the venue the entire weekend to get to your hotel?
 Prefer having your own shower and toilet and not worrying about the rain??
 Then why not do it in comfort and style in one of our RVs.